About SketchList 3D – furniture design software.

-What would be the best package for me and my needs: Pro or Hobby?
+What would be the best package for me and my needs: Shop or Pro?

-The Hobby version is for the casual woodworker who is interested in designing in 3D, but because of budgetary constraints is willing to accept less detailing his or her designs and is willing to put more time in generating output necessary for building in the shop.
+The Shop version of our furniture design software is for the casual woodworker who is interested in designing in 3D, but because of budgetary constraints is willing to put more time in generating output necessary for building in the shop.

 Moving Between Versions